AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/map.md

 #### Required context labels for the map visualization

-Two pre-defined context labels are required for the map visualization to function:
+Two context labels are required for the map visualization to function:

 * [!UICONTROL Geo: Latitude]
 * [!UICONTROL Geo: Longitude]